xinwenfu/VChat_CFG/README.md

     https://github.com/DaintyJet/VChat_CFG/assets/60448620/cc6c24aa-4155-46c1-b7b9-57dd702add91

     <!-- > [!NOTE] -->
-    > As the function epilog assumes the preamble was executed it is likely the program crashes when it attempts to return from the function we jumped into the middle of.
+    > As the function epilog assumes the preamble was executed, it is likely the program crashes when it attempts to return from the function we jumped into the middle of.

 7. Now enable CFG, navigate to the Properties windows and `C/C++ -> Code Generation`.